 by John Holbrook Jr.

-This week, I am starting a series of timelines that will outline the history of the world which I have constructed and which conforms to the chronology of the Bible.
+On June 19, 2017, I started a series of timelines that will outline the history of the world which I have constructed and which conforms to the chronology of the Bible.
 This series will be interspersed among blogs on other subjects and will follow the structure in the table below.